codeforamerica/ohana-api-admin/README.md

-If you made changes to `config/application.yml` in either the Admin app or the API app, or if you're pointing the Admin app to an API app that already has `OHANA_API_TOKEN` configured, make sure that the value of `ADMIN_APP_TOKEN` in the API matches `OHANA_API_TOKEN` in the Admin app.
+If you made changes to `config/application.yml` in either the Admin app or the API app, or if you're pointing the Admin app to an API app that already has `ADMIN_APP_TOKEN` configured, make sure that the value of `ADMIN_APP_TOKEN` in the API matches `OHANA_API_TOKEN` in the Admin app.

 ### Run the admin app